TulsiAk/My-Portfolio/README.md

 ## ONGOING
 ### This is My portfolio made in HTML,CSS,Javascript.
-## paste this link to see my portfolio
+## click on the link below to see my portfolio
 https://tulsiak.github.io/My-Portfolio/